corenzan/owl/README.md

 1. A web API that handles all the data in and out of the database.
 2. An agent that periodically checks your websites and report back to the API.
-3. A client that consumes the API to display a report with which sites are up, which are down, for how long, among other details.
+3. A client that consumes the API to to manage the data and display the status and history of tha agent's checks.

 ## Development

 You'll need docker-compose 1.23+.
+Simply run:

 ```sh
 $ docker-compose up